pwintz/sharc/README.md

 # Scarab in Docker for Feedback Control Simulation
-This project uses Docker to provide a consistent development environment Scarab so that we can simulate the execution of a controller on a given processor in order to determine the time to compute.
+This project uses Docker to provide a consistent development environment for Scarab so that we can simulate the execution of a controller on a given processor in order to determine the time to compute.
 Using the simulated computation time, we simulate the evolution of the control system incorporating the computation delays.

 # Setup (in Linux or the Windows Linux Subsystem)